therealcybersecpro/get-started-with-ai-chat/docs/deploy_customization.md

-# Azure AI Studio Starter Template: Deployment customization
+# Azure AI Foundry Starter Template: Deployment customization

-This document describes how to customize the deployment of the Azure AI Studio Starter Template.
+This document describes how to customize the deployment of the Azure AI Foundry Starter Template.
 Once you follow the steps here, you can run `azd up` as described in the [Deploying](./README.md#deploying) steps.

 * [Disabling resources](#disabling-resources)
 * [Customizing resource names](#customizing-resource-names)